 For most other articles from library databases, you can copy the URL that appears in your browser, but then you must add the proxy prefix to the front.

-Find the database on Pfau Library's list of Databases A-Z. Copy and paste the link given on the list.
+Find the database on Pfau Library's list of Databases A-Z or by Subject.
+Copy and paste the link given on the list.

 Find the journal in Pfau Library’s Journals List.
 Click the journal’s title.
-In the "Send to" section, click the Permalink icon, then copy and paste.
+From the icons along the top of the screen, click the Permalink icon, then copy and paste.

 Find the ebook in OneSearch.
 Click the book’s title.
-In the "Send to" section, click the Permalink icon, then copy and paste.
+From the icons along the top of the screen, click the Permalink icon, then copy and paste.

 My contact information is on this page; get in touch and I'll be happy to help.